devopsguytm/image-promotion/README.md

 oc whoami --show-server=true
 ```
 *note the pipeline service account token and PROD cluster login URL.
+*for example the PROD cluster login URL would be something like this : https://c100-e.eu-de.containers.cloud.ibm.com:32371

+*You will need to edit [task-promote-prod.yaml] and update the prodRoute=<route to your OpenShift PRODUCTION cluster> placeholder.

 On `TEST` cluster :
 ```